alefranz/MELT/BACKLOG.md

 - CI has an explicit, reproducible SDK and runtime selection policy for the active support matrix.

+**Completed**

+- The standard pull-request trigger, including Dependabot pull requests, runs one named validation job for the .NET 8, .NET 9, and .NET 10 matrix.
+- A shared workflow action installs and reports the SDKs and runtimes used by validation, pack, and publish jobs so those lanes cannot diverge.

 ## Post-November 2026 maintenance